andrewufrank/dainoSite/ReadMe/03tree.md

 # headerShift: one todo
 ---

-# Principle: The structure of the site and the structure of its stored representation should correspond
+# Principle: The structure of the site and the structure of it is stored representation should correspond

 A web site is presented as pages of hyper-text with links between the pages[@berners2001semantic].
 This logical structure is represented as files   and the whole site is collected under a root directory.